 Industrial Open Storage as an Asset Class

-This is a trend that we see continuing throughout 2025 as investors pursue revenue growth and capital appreciation over time and reversionary development opportunities in industrial friendly locations.
+This trend is expected to continue in 2025 as investors seek revenue growth and capital appreciation, and reversionary development opportunities in industrial-friendly locations.

 Overview of Industrial Open Storage (IOS)